calypso-lang/calypso/README.md

 Docs for the `main` branch can be found [here](https://calypso-lang.github.io/rustdoc/calypso/index.html).

-## Odysseus
+## SaturnVM

-Odysseus is the VM I'm writing for Calypso.
+SaturnVM is the VM I'm writing for Calypso.
 It's meant to be mostly standalone but at the moment there may be some connections or dependencies between it and Calypso.
-Odysseus's top-level crate can be found in `libs/odysseus` and some of it's subcrates will be found in `libs/` under the name `odysseus_*`.
+SaturnVM's top-level crate can be found in `libs/saturnvm` and some of it's subcrates will be found in `libs/` under the name `saturnvm_*`.
 The `calypso_vm` crate will probably be a Calypso-specific interface to Odyssey.

-For more information, see [its README](libs/odysseus/README.md).
+For more information, see [its README](libs/saturnvm/README.md).

 ## Logo Credits